Dun Mountain Railway (1862-1907)

 Click image to enlarge

 The chromite had been discovered by German geologist Ferdinand von Hochstetter.
 In 1859 he climbed Dun Mountain as part of the Austrian Novara Expedition and named the olivine rock he found here Dunite.
 Dunite is a silicate rich in magnesium and iron and weathers to a rusty reddish or dun colour.
 Dun is the old English word for the colour brown.
 The flecks of black within rock samples are chromite.
 Dunite, serpentine and other ultramafic rocks are part of the Nelson Mineral Belt.
-Hochstetter stayed three nights in the Dun Mountain Company mine House, sited beyond Coppermine Saddle, during his Dun Mountain expedition (29th August - 1st September 1859), which was sited just below the current bike trail as it leaves Coppermine Saddle and enters the bush (825m).
+Hochstetter stayed three nights in the Dun Mountain Company mine House during his Dun Mountain expedition (29th August - 1st September 1859).
+The mine house was sited beyond Coppermine Saddle, just below the current bike trail as it leaves Coppermine Saddle and enters the bush (825m).

 Initially constructed to carry this chrome ore from the mines to Nelson's Port, the railway also provided a well-used passenger service between the Port and Nelson city for nearly four decades.
 When the Dun Mountain Railway Company applied for permission to cross Nelson's city streets with its railway lines, the Provincial Council and Government required the Company to run at least one public passenger train per day - New Zealand's first public transport.
 A new Railway Act required that the locomotives travel through Nelson at a maximum of four miles per hour.